vestfoldfylke/loglady/README.md

 - Microsoft Teams

 The following log levels are supported and can be set as the minimum log level for each destination that supports an environment variable for this:
-- DEBUG
+- DEBUG / debug
-- INFO
+- INFO / info
-- WARN
+- WARN / warn
-- ERROR
+- ERROR / error

 ### BetterStack destination